sanger-tol/PretextMap/README.md

 PretextMap comes with no imposed pipeline for processing data.
 Process your alignments however you want before feeding to PretextMap.

 # Usage
-Pipe SAM or pairs formatted read pairs to PretextMap e.g. samtools view -h file.bam | PretextMap, zcat file.paris.gz | PretextMap<br/>
+Pipe SAM or pairs formatted read pairs to PretextMap e.g.:<br/>
+samtools view -h file.bam | PretextMap<br/>
+zcat file.paris.gz | PretextMap<br/>

 Important: A SAM header with contig info must be present for SAM format (-h option for samtools).<br/>

 Or pipe directly from an aligner e.g. bwa mem ... | PretextMap<br/>
-Note:

 # Options
 -o specifies an output file (required)<br/>